nvs-abhilash/CorrectMe/README.md

 CorrectMe is a context based auto-correction python package, also available with a GUI for demo purposes.
 It recommends correct words for misspellings by learning from the context.

-Currently the project is in very early stages, and no stable behavior can be expected.

 All contributions are welcomed :)

 ## Installation